 Appdome TOTALData Encryption offers unique Encryption Controls for Android encryption and iOS encryption :

-- Encryption Using In-App Seed.Users can select from a variety of brand new key generation and management features.
+- Encryption Using In-App Seed.Users can select from a variety of key generation and management features.
 These features allow virtually endless combinations of shared and managed encryption keys.
 Including seeded keys from external systems and derived keys generated from in-app events such as a log-in or other user event.

 Recommendation for Developers